JoeldelPilar/JoeldelPilar/README.md

 ### - This is me!:rocket:

-Front end developer - aspiring - currently studying at Mediainstitute in Stockholm, Sweden.
+Front end developer - aspiring - currently studying at Medieinstitute in Stockholm, Sweden.

 #### :student: Current tech knowledge:
   - HTML 5